Name of Head of Department

 KS4 Double Science option: AQA Combined Science: Trilogy is delivered

 Combined science students follow selected elements of units 4.1 – 4.8 found on the GCSE Combined Science: Trilogy Specification link below.
 Practical skills are assessed throughout the course and examined as part of the final examination series.

 The department organises regular enrichment activities for students.
-The sixth form attend a residential field trip to Slapton each year and the leading AS Biologists compete in the Biology Olympiad each Spring, regularly winning Gold, Silver and Bronze medals.
+The leading AS Biologists compete in the Biology Olympiad each Spring, regularly winning Gold, Silver and Bronze medals.
 The department also plays a role in the school’s flourishing Gardening club, which runs at lunchtimes.

 The department also takes students to the Peninsula medical school as part of the 'Men in White' activity, and takes part in the year 10 Biology Challenge.

 There is always a laboratory open at lunchtimes and students are encouraged to drop in to seek extra help or catch up with missed work.